 First or 2:1 honours degree or overseas equivalent in history or a related subject such as politics.
 Students without a history degree may be required to show relevant research and analysis skills in order to be accepted.

 Months of entry

-The MA programme is amongst the most successful of its kind worldwide, teaching students the skills and analysis required for medieval historical study whilst also providing students with an opportunity to delve into some of the most significant topics of the period including Magna Carta and the history of Medieval Women.
+The MA programme is amongst the most successful of its kind worldwide, teaching students the skills and analysis required for medieval historical study and delving into significant topics of the period, from Magna Carta to the history of medieval women.
 Furthermore, the MA introduces students to the burgeoning field of the digital humanities through collaboration with the Centre for Computing in the Humanities (CCH).
 Staff and students also regularly contribute to and attend lectures by the multidisciplinary Centre for Late Antique and Medieval Studies (CLAMS).

 Information for international students

 Visit our admissions webpages to view our English language entry requirements.

 Visit the fees and funding webpages to find out more about bursaries, scholarships, grants, tuition fees, living expenses, student loans and other financial help available at King's.

 Qualification and course duration

 - Postgraduate Officer, Centre for Arts & Sciences Admissions (CASA)

 - +44 (0) 20 7848 2765 / 2232